Things to do in Brussels

 Brussels is a city where grand architecture meets comic-book murals, and where every corner hides a chocolate shop, beer bar, or flea market treasure.
 In just 48 hours, you can admire royal palaces, taste world-famous pralines, explore artistic neighbourhoods, and still find time to relax in leafy parks.
-Whether it’s your first time or a return visit, this itinerary is your perfect guide to Belgium’s eclectic capital.
+Whether it’s your first time or a return visit, this itinerary is your perfect guide to things to do in Brussels.
 Located just minutes from Grand Place and Brussels Central Station, easyHotel Brussels City Centre is the perfect base for your weekend getaway.
 You'll be right in the heart of the city with comfortable rooms, free Wi-Fi, and easy access to Brussels' top attractions.

 Brussels City Centre